jmuth/parliament-viz.ch/README.md

 # parliament-viz.ch
 (ADA CS-401 EPFL)

+## Teams

+This project will be conducted by two teams.
+For the moment, two github repositories exist (One for each team).
+But we will merge them together.

+Team for the visualization (Github repository: this one):
+- Joachim Muth
+- Jonas Racine
+- Gael Lederrey

+Team for the Machine Learning/Predictions (Github repository: [ada-parliament-ML](https://github.com/thom056/ada-parliament-ML)):
+- Paul Rolland
+- Thomas Sanchez
+- Martin Barry

 ## Abstract

 > The Freedom of Information Act came into force on 1 July 2006.
 It is intended to promote transparency with